CyberCookie/siegel/src/scripts/README.md

     Must be ran at project root level where package.json is.<br/>
     This script creates production ready project with predefined folder structure including already configured siegel to provide the best expirience.<br />
     Also it creates npm script commands in your package.json that cover mostly all the cases you will need during development.<br />
-    More about these scripts read in [demo project section](https://github.com/CyberCookie/siegel/tree/master/demo_app).
+    More about these scripts read in <a href='https://github.com/CyberCookie/siegel/tree/master/demo_app'>demo project section</a>.
 </p>

 <ul>